neutrons/SNAPRed/docs/source/developer/architecture/backend/grocery_service.rst

 If only a single workspace is needed, then a single `GroceryListItem` can be created with

 .. code-block:: python

     groceryItem = self.groceryClerk.neutron(<runNumber>).useLiteMode(<useLiteMode>).build()

 `fetchGroceryList`
 ------------------

-Make a list of `GroceryListItem`s specofying all needed workspaces for an operation, then pass the list.
+Make a list of `GroceryListItem` s specofying all needed workspaces for an operation, then pass the list.
 This method will handle finding the correct loders.

 Inputs
 ''''''

 * groceryList: List[GroceryListItem]
-    A list of `GroceryListItems`s, preferably created as above using the builder.
+    A list of `GroceryListItems` , preferably created as above using the builder.

 Outputs
 '''''''

-Returns a list of `WorkspaceName`s corresponding to the requested data.
+Returns a list of `WorkspaceName` s corresponding to the requested data.

 `fetchGroceryDict`
 ------------------